scalameta/metals/docs/build-tools/bloop.md

 files then Metals will automatically connect to it.

 To manually tell Metals to connect with Bloop, run the "Connect to build server" (id: `build.connect`) command.
-In VS Code, open the the "Command palette" (`Cmd + Shift + P`) and search "connect to build server".
+In VS Code, open the "Command palette" (`Cmd + Shift + P`) and search "connect to build server".

 ![Import connect to build server command](https://i.imgur.com/mIR0WTe.png)

 In case of any issues, it's also possible to restart a running Bloop server using the `Restart Bloop server` command (id: `build-restart`).

 ## Installing Bloop CLI